- Student Experience

 • Business students can first contact Laura McEwen, at email@example.com.

-If you know you are eligible to earn credit and you have the option to search for opportunities listed outside your department, the Griff Center for Academic Engagement can assist you through the search process.
+If you know you are eligible to earn credit and you have the option to search for opportunities listed outside your department, the Griff Center for Student Success can assist you through the search process.
 However, the internship selection will need to be approved by your academic department in order to register for credit.
 All credit internships are completed under the supervision of a faculty member and require that a learning agreement be completed.

 Ready to start your internship search?